 A country could have objective reasons why it declares its preference for a specific OSBP model.
-Declaring a preference would help a country to plan and to budget for legislative, systems, human resources and infrastructure requirements.
+Declaring a preference would help it to plan and budget for legislative, systems, human resources and infrastructure requirements.

-Policy options:
+5.5.1 Policy options:

 The OSBP policy should either: